 Mustard seeds are derived from the mustard plant (belonging to the cruciferous family), a popular green leafy vegetable in Punjab called Sarson da Saag.
 The seeds are pungent with hints of nuttiness.
 The commonly used black variety has stronger and peppery flavour and used for tempering and also added ground, to pickles.
 They also happen to be one of the spices added to the panch phoran mix.
 The seeds are pressed to derive Mustard Oil which is used extensively in the north, west and a few eastern regions of India.

 The milder yellow variety is usually used for curries and is extensively used in the eastern states of India.
 The seeds are powdered, made into a paste adding water and lightly fried in oil.
 It makes the base for vegetable and fish curries.

 When allowed to seed, the fenugreek plant produces yellowish brown seeds that are bitter in taste.
 A tiny pinch goes a long way.
 They are an integral part, in fact form the bulk, of curry powders and are also used (powdered) in pickles.
 They are also one of the ingredients for panch phoran mix.

 The fenugreek plant is leafy green winter vegetable that has a grassy smell and is bitter in taste.
 For many people it is an acquired taste just like rocket or chicory.
-Fresh methi leaves are knead into dough for paranthas, fritters (pakoras) and theplas.
+Fresh methi leaves taste delicious when they are kneaded into dough and turned into for paranthas, fritters (pakoras) and Theplas.
 These taste scrumptious with a cup of chai or veg. curry.
 Try the taste of fresh methi in this delicious spread.

 A generous pinch of dried crushed leaves called Kasoori Methi adds a delicious touch to an otherwise rich savoury dishes especially chicken and paneer (cottage cheese) curry.
 I used it to enhance the flavour of this Dhaba Chicken.